-The Agriculture and Production Horticulture, and Amenity Horticulture, Landscaping and Conservation & Land Management IRCs recommend implementing a strategic approach to review the AHC Training Package.
-This approach is based on identifying and reviewing units by their sector classification, rather than reviewing units based on listing in qualifications.
-This will result in all job roles related to a relevant unit sector being identified, allowing training to be updated taking into account the varying circumstances of performance in those roles across industry.
-The approach should significantly increase the speed of review of the overall qualifications, units of competency and skill sets within the AHC training packages.
-This should result in review of the whole of the Training Package in four to six years, while minimising the burden of voluntary support on industry.
+The Agriculture and Production Horticulture and Amenity Horticulture, Landscaping and Conservation & Land Management IRCs recommend implementing a strategic approach to reviewing the AHC Training Package.
+This approach is based on identifying and reviewing units by their sector classification rather than on their listing in qualifications.
+This will result in all job roles related to a relevant unit sector being identified, allowing training to be updated with respect to the various performance contexts of those roles across industry.
+This approach should significantly increase the speed of review of the overall qualifications, units of competency and skill sets within the AHC Training Package.
+It should also result in the review of the whole training package within four to six years, while minimising the burden of voluntary support on industry.